Skip to main content

 Opportunities to Volunteer

 If you are interested in learning more about volunteering and the work that we do, please join us at our monthly Intergroup meeting.
 This business meeting (not a recovery meeting) takes place on the first Tuesday of each month at 7:30 PM.
-You can join us in person at this address.
+You can join us virtually/hybrid (Zoom ID is 948 853 4457 and password is Inter2020 – Camera ON requested), or in person at this address.

 St Thomas Episcopal Church